Configuring Test Controllers and Test Agents for Load Testing

 The following illustration shows the connection points between the test controller, the test agent, and the client.
 It outlines which ports are used for incoming and outgoing connections as well as security restrictions used on these ports.

-For more information see Configuring a Test Controller and Test Agent Across a Firewall.
+For more information see Configuring Ports for Test Controllers and Test Agents.

 For important information about hardware and software requirements for test controllers and test agents, the procedures for installing them, and configuring your environment for optimal performance, see Installing and Configuring Test Agents and Test Controllers and Test Controller and Test Agent Requirements for Load Testing.